munificent/craftinginterpreters/book/introduction.md

 Each of the other two parts builds one complete Lox interpreter.
 Within those parts, each chapter is structured the same way.
-The chapter takes a single language feature, teaches you the concepts behind it, and walks through an implementation.
+The chapter takes a single language feature, teaches you the concepts behind it, and walks you through an implementation.

 It took a good bit of trial and error on my part, but I managed to carve up the